MartijnDwars/metaborg.github.io/stratego/language/09-traversal-strategies.md

 ### 9.1.2.
 Visiting One Subterm

 The `one(s)` strategy transforms a constructor application by applying the parameter strategy `s` to exactly one direct subterm.
 An application of `one(s)` fails if the application to all of the subterms fails.
-The following Stratego Shell session illustrates the behaviour of the combinator:
+The following Stratego Shell session illustrates the behavior of the combinator:

     stratego> !Plus(Int("14"),Int("3"))
     Plus(Int("14"),Int("3"))